Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Introduction

-In this study, we make two contributions to statistical theory.
-The first contribution is to prove that the estimator by DNNs almost achieves the minimax optimal rate when estimating functions with singularities.
-Specifically, let ${\mF}_{\alpha,\beta,M}^{PS}$ be the set of piecewise smooth functions such that their domain is divided into $M$ pieces, they are $\beta$-times differentiable except on the boundaries of the pieces, and the boundary is piecewise $\alpha$-times differentiable.
-Thereafter, we prove that a least-squares estimator $\hat{f}^{DL}$ for $f^* \in {\mF}_{\alpha,\beta,M}^{PS}$ by DNNs satisfies
+This study makes the following two contributions.
+The first one is to prove that the estimator by DNNs almost achieves the minimax optimal rate when estimating functions of singularities.
+Specifically, let ${\mF}_{\alpha,\beta,M}^{PS}$ be the set of piecewise smooth functions such that their domain is divided into $M$ pieces, they are $\beta$-times differentiable except on the boundaries of the pieces, and the boundary is piecewise $\alpha$-times differentiable (Its rigorous definition will be provided in Section \ref{sec:non-smooth_func}).
+We prove that the least-square estimator $\hat{f}^{DL}$ by DNNs for $f^* \in {\mF}_{\alpha,\beta,M}^{PS}$ satisfies

 as $n \to \infty$ (Corollary \ref{cor:non-bayes}).
-Here, $\tilde{O}_\Pr$ denotes the Big O notation ignoring logarithmic factors.
-We further prove that this convergence rate in $n$ corresponds to the minimax optimal rate.
-The result indicates that DNNs can estimate a non-smooth function in the class without a loss of efficiency.
-Moreover, it is interesting to note that this result holds even if a DNN does not contain any non-smooth elements, such as non-differentiable activation functions.
-That is, even smooth DNNs can estimate such a non-smooth function without being affected by singularity.
+Here, $\tilde{O}$ denotes the Big O notation ignoring logarithmic factors.
+It is interesting to note that this result holds even if a DNN does not contain any non-smooth elements, such as non-differentiable activation functions.
+That is, even smooth DNNs can estimate such a non-smooth function without being affected by singularities.
 We also evaluate the effect of the number of pieces in the domain.

-The second contribution is to prove the advantages of DNNs compared to other methods.
-To make this claim, we consider the following candidates: One is a broad class of estimators known as linear estimators $\hat{f}^{\mathrm{lin}}$, which includes commonly used methods such as estimators by kernel ridge regression and Gaussian process regression.
-The other candidates are methods for resolving singularities that are used in the field of image analysis, such as the wavelet $\hat{f}^{\mathrm{wav}}$ and curvelet $\hat{f}^{\mathrm{curve}}$ methods.
-We investigate the minimax estimation errors and conclude that the above-mentioned methods do not achieve the optimal rate.
-That is, there exists a configuration of $\alpha, \beta$, and $D$ such that an estimator $\widecheck{f} \in \{\hat{f}^{\mathrm{lin}},\hat{f}^{\mathrm{wav}} , \hat{f}^{\mathrm{curve}}\}$ by any of the other methods follows